Back to Cost Guides

 Prices vary across Australia based on labour rates, predominant construction methods, and climate considerations.

 At the city level, Sydney is the baseline at $2,000–$18,000 per job.
-Melbourne tracks close to Sydney pricing with strong demand driven by brick-to-render conversions.
+Melbourne tracks close to Sydney pricing with strong demand driven by brick-to-render conversions on its large stock of double-brick homes.
 Brisbane tends to sit slightly lower, with acrylic render preferred for its flexibility in subtropical heat.
 Perth and Adelaide typically run 10–15% above eastern capitals, reflecting higher trade rates and smaller trade pools.

 Within any city, costs shift based on property size, height, and existing surface condition.
 A single-storey brick home in a newer suburb with clean walls and good access is a straightforward job near the lower end.
 A two-storey home in an older inner suburb, with peeling old render to strip, scaffolding required, and heritage considerations, pushes toward the upper end.
-The render type chosen (cement vs acrylic) creates a further split: cement is cheaper upfront but needs a painter afterwards, while acrylic is more expensive per square metre but the colour is built in.
+The render type chosen creates a meaningful split: cement render at $45–$65/m2 is cheapest upfront but needs a painter afterwards ($25–$60/m2 for exterior painting), while acrylic at $60–$85/m2 includes colour and requires no follow-on paint trade.

 How We Calculate